 - Salons are by nature social environments (the neighborhood beauty parlor is the Facebook newsfeed of yesteryear).

 In addition to the typical postings and client interactions you can have on Facebook, Twitter, Google+, Instagram and Pinterest, don't neglect to view these sites as possible points of sale.
-For example, your Facebook page can easily become your booking engine – not to mention a great site for incentives and introductory offers.
+For example, your Facebook page can easily become your booking engine—not to mention a great site for incentives and introductory offers.
 To keep current clients engaged, offer exclusive deals and last minute bookings to those who follow you on Facebook.
 Have a last minute cancellation?
 Fill the hole left in your schedule through social.
+(Your salon software should be able to help with this.)

 - Respond with a Comment